Baltimore Orioles: PA announcer

 For 23 years, Rex Barney was the PA announcer for the Orioles.
 His voice became a fixture of both Memorial Stadium and Camden Yards, and his expression "Give that fan a contract", uttered whenever a fan caught a foul ball, was one of his trademarks – the other being his distinct "Thank Yooooou ..." following every announcement.
 (He was also known on occasion to say "Give that fan an error" after a dropped foul ball.)
 Barney died on August 12, 1997, and in his honor that night's game at Camden Yards against the Oakland Athletics was held without a public–address announcer.

-Barney was replaced as Camden Yards' PA announcer by Dave McGowan, who held the position until December 2011.
+Barney was replaced as Camden Yards' PA Announcer by Dave McGowan, who held the position from 1998 to 2011, after Chris Ely finished out the 1997 season.

 Lifelong Orioles fan and former MLB Fan Cave resident Ryan Wagner soon took over as the PA announcer.
 He was chosen out of a field of more than 670 applicants in the 2011–12 offseason.
+He held the job from 2012 to 2020.
+He was dismissed just hours before the team's 2021 home opener, reportedly because of his conduct on Twitter.

-As of the 2022 season, Adrienne Roberson is the current Orioles PA announcer.
+Adrienne Roberson, at the time the public address announcer for the Bowie Baysox and Wagner's primary substitute, has been the team's announcer from 2021 onward.
+She became the second woman to be named an MLB team's primary PA announcer, following Renel Brooks-Moon of the San Francisco Giants.